pragsn/Customer-Agent/README.md

 * Logs Deletion
 ---

-**TECH STACK JUSTIFICATION**
+**🤖TECH STACK JUSTIFICATION**

-_**Frontend**_
+_👾**Frontend**_

 This Application uses React for frontend using UI pieces for components of application.
 The React frontend helps better integration with the next.js Backend.
-The Creation of Application is done with "npx create-react-app@latest".
-The interface has Text and Speech recognition for
+The Creation of Application is done with _"npx create-next-app@latest"_.
+The interface has Text and Speech recognition for entring the input request.
+The Admin Dashbaord is also included where we can check the approval and denial of the order requests and deletion of either individual logs or entire logs along with approval rate.

+_👾**Database**_

+I have given 15 mock data that simulates a CRM Database and the data includes both structural representations of customer details and order details.
+The validations of the refund policy can be verified using the order details once the customer ID is verified.

+_👾**Backend**_

+The backend is implemented using Next.js API Routes, which handle refund processing, agent orchestration, and reasoning log management.

+---

+**🤖TOOL BASED WORKFLOW?**

+The agent dynamically calls tools to validate refund eligibility.

+_Tool 1: Order Lookup_

+Verifies that the order exists.

+_Tool 2: Customer Verification_

+Verifies that the customer profile exists.

+_Tool 3: Category Validation_

+Checks whether the product category is refundable.

+_Tool 4: Status Validation_

+Validates order status.

+_Tool 5: Refund Window Validation_

+Checks whether the request is within the allowed refund period.

+_Tool 6: Refund Reason Validation_

+Validates the refund reason against policy rules.

+_Final Decision_

+Approve or deny refund request.